balqui/prefscript/docs/doc.md

 #### Installing only the stand-alone interpreter

-It should be possible to do that with `pipx`.
-Then, use the interpreter as a command-line call.
-On Windows it will be also possible to launch a minimal GUI hopefully in the near future.
+Make sure you have `pipx`; installing it globally via `pip` is possible but may require you to accept responsibility for mixing up `apt`-installed things with `pip`-installed things.
+The option of installing it in a virtual environment will leave the global environment without it; another possibility on Ubuntu/Debian is to install `pipx` via `apt`.

+Then, installation proceeds in the standard manner:
+`pipx install prefscript` (maybe preceded by super-user identification) will create a command `prefscript` that you can call from the command line.
+It is suggested that your very first call is `prefscript --help`.

 <!---

-All this, to be tested and then rewritten.
+On Windows it will be also
+possible to launch a minimal GUI hopefully in the near future.

 Then test whether it brought in pytokr and cantorpairs in an importable form, which I guess it would not, and whether